-Erosion Control shall be a fully biodegradable growth medium composed of 100% recycled and thermally refined wood fibers, crimped interlocking man-made biodegradable fibers, micro-pore granules, naturally derived cross linked biopolymers and water absorbents, such as 'Flexterra HP-FGM', or equal approved by the Engineer prior to procurement.
+Erosion Control shall be a fully biodegradable growth medium composed of 100% recycled and thermally refined wood fibers, crimped interlocking man-made biodegradable fibers, micro-pore granules, naturally derived cross linked biopolymers and water absorbents, such as 'Flexterra HP-FGM", or an approved equalor equal approved by the Engineer prior to procurement.
 The HP-FGM is phytosanitized, free from plastic netting and requires no curing period.
 Any approved equal must meet the following material composition: